 Sons of Liberty is a 3-part miniseries from the History channel that takes a few, well, liberties with history, but is in the end an entertaining way to spend a few evenings.
 This is a show best taken with a few grains of salt, but it’s a visually pleasing show (with visually pleasing actors in the roles of famously not-so-visually pleasing men – such as Sam Adams).
 Best watched with a few draughts of ale, to get in the real spirit of things.

-This AMC television show ran for four seasons and is based off the book Washington’s Spies: The Story of America’s First Spy Ring by Alexander Rose.
+This AMC television show ran for four seasons and is based on the book Washington’s Spies: The Story of America’s First Spy Ring by Alexander Rose.
 This show takes a more nuanced look at the motivations of some of the spies who worked on behalf of the colonies during the Revolutionary War.
 Turn also gives a lot of weight to how difficult it was for some colonial Americans to side with the Loyalists or the Patriots.
-If you can’t get enough of Turn, try reading through Turn to a Historian, a blog dedicated to teasing out the nitty gritty details of historical accuracy and providing background information for the show!
+If you can’t get enough of Turn, try reading through Turn to a Historian, a blog dedicated to teasing out the nitty-gritty details of historical accuracy and providing background information for the show!

 What do you think of our choices?
 Did we miss any of your favorite Revolutionary War-era movies or shows?
 Did you find a new favorite from our list?
 Let us know!